LiquidRonnie/Project-2/README.md

-# Is it HOT in here, or is it just me?
+# Is it HOT out here, or is it just me?